d0tTino/TBDSpaceRPG/Unity-MCP-Integration-Manual.md

 This guide explains how to integrate the Machine Control Protocol (MCP) with Unity for the TBD Space Game project.
 MCP enables AI-assisted development by allowing external tools to control Unity's editor functionality.

+> **Note**
+> The primary game engine is now Godot.
+Unity is maintained only for creating assets that are exported to `Assets_glTF/` for use in the Godot project.

 ## Setup Requirements

 - Unity 2022.3 or newer